Get instant quote

 What are the two types of support structures for FDM?

-The second type is tree-like support, which branches out from a central trunk and makes less contact with the part surface.
-This approach is especially useful for organic or complex geometries, as it reduces scarring and often results in a better surface finish after post-processing.
-For this reason, tree supports are considered a game-changer when surface quality is a priority.
+The second type of support structure is tree-like support, which branches out from a central trunk to make minimal contact with the part surface.
+This approach works well for organic geometries, such as artistic sculptures or ergonomic handles, where surface quality is a priority.

 These are two different types of support structures: According (left) and tree (right)